lit/lit.dev/packages/lit-dev-content/site/guide/composition/overview.md

 [_Class mixins_](/guide/composition/mixins/) let you write reusable partial component definitions and "mix them in" to a component's inheritance chain.

 Directives are useful for code that needs to customize rendering in some fashion; while they have some similarities to components, it's best to think of these as rendering helpers, and not a full-fledged component model.
 On the other hand, both mixins and reactive controllers let you factor component logic related to a given feature into a reusable unit.
-However, they're applied in different ways.
+See the next section for a comparison of controllers and mixins.

 ## Controllers and mixins

-The primary difference between controllers and mixins is its relationship with the the component.
+The primary difference between controllers and mixins is their relationship with the the component.
 A component has a "has-a" relationship with a reactive controller, since it owns the controller.
 A component has an "is-a" relationship with a mixin, since the component inherits its behavior.

 A reactive controller is a separate object owned by a component.
 The controller can access methods and fields on the component, and the component can access methods and fields on the controller.
 But the controller can't (easily) be accessed by someone using the component, unless the component exposes a public API to it.
 The controller's lifecycle methods are called _before_ the corresponding lifecycle method on the component.